kai06046/opencv-tracker-interface/README.md

 In our case, we use and transfer ResNet50 as our predictive model.

 ## TO-DO
-The precision and recall of our autoupdate tracker is about 98% but the speed is around 1ps, I am trying the another state-of-art object detector [YOLO](https://github.com/philipperemy/yolo-9000) and modified it to suit our case for faster performance.
+The precision and recall of our autoupdate tracker is about 98% but the speed is around 1ps, I am trying to implement another state-of-art object detector [YOLO](https://github.com/philipperemy/yolo-9000) and modify it to suit our case for faster performance.